-- 1.1 This is the behaviour and discipline policy of St Edward's School (the School). - 1.2 The aims of this policy are as follows: - 1.2.1 To create a calm, safe and supportive environment free from disruption in which pupils can thrive and flourish both in and out of the classroom and reach their full potential; - 1.2.2 to create, promote and maintain high standards of behaviour amongst pupils; - 1.2.3 actively to promote and safeguard the welfare of pupils at the School and to protect all who come into contact with the School from harm; - 1.2.4 to ensure, so far as possible, that every pupil in the School is able to benefit from and make their full contribution to the life of the School, consistent always with the needs of the School community; - 1.2.5 to set out a clear and fair process for the proper investigation of allegations of poor behaviour and / or breaches of discipline; - 1.2.6 to encourage pupils to accept responsibility for their behaviour; - 1.2.7 to consider how negative behaviours can be prevented or prevented from recurring; - 1.2.8 to enable staff to respond to incidents of misbehaviour promptly, predictably and with confidence; - 1.2.9 to set out the sanctions available to the School in the event of pupil misbehaviour; - 1.2.10 to help to promote a whole school culture of safety, equality, inclusion and protection. - 1.3 This policy forms part of the School's whole school approach to promoting child safeguarding and well-being, which seeks to involve everyone at the School to ensure that the best interests of pupils underpin and are at the heart of all decisions, systems, processes and policies. - 1.4 Although this policy is necessarily detailed, it is important to the School that our policies and procedures are transparent, clear and easy to understand for staff, pupils, parents and carers.
+- 1.1.
+This is the behaviour and discipline policy of St Edward's School (the School). - I.2.
+The aims of this policy are as follows: - 1.2.1.
+To create a calm, safe and supportive environment free from disruption in which pupils can thrive and flourish both in and out of the classroom and reach their full potential; - 1.2.2. to create, promote and maintain high standards of behaviour amongst pupils; - 1.2.3. actively to promote and safeguard the welfare of pupils at the School and to protect all who come into contact with the School from harm; - 1.2.4. to ensure, so far as possible, that every pupil in the School is able to benefit from and make their full contribution to the life of the School, consistent always with the needs of the School community; - 1.2.5. to set out a clear and fair process for the proper investigation of allegations of poor behaviour and / or breaches of discipline; - 1.2.6. to encourage pupils to accept responsibility for their behaviour; - 1.2.7. to consider how negative behaviours can be prevented or prevented from recurring; - 1.2.8. to enable staff to respond to incidents of misbehaviour promptly, predictably and with confidence; - 1.2.9. to set out the sanctions available to the School in the event of pupil misbehaviour;

+- 1.3.
+This policy forms part of the School's whole school approach to promoting child safeguarding and well-being, which seeks to involve everyone at the School to ensure that the best interests of pupils underpin and are at the heart of all decisions, systems, processes and policies. - 1.4.
+Although this policy is necessarily detailed, it is important to the School that our policies and procedures are transparent, clear and easy to understand for staff, pupils, parents and carers.
 The School welcomes feedback on how we can continue to improve our policies.